|

 The Times, Sunday Times and Telegraph now seem to

-the goal which takes his team into second place in the Championship,
+score the goal which takes his team into second place in the

-British managers tend to remind everybody how much he still has to
+Championship, British managers tend to remind everybody how much he

 So it was with Giles Barnes on Saturday.
 The 18-year-old Derby

-past Leeds United's goalkeeper Graham Stack early in a first half in
+powerfully past Leeds United's goalkeeper Graham Stack early in a

 At the end of the game, however, Derby's manager, Billy Davies,